Octochaetus multiporus

 Octochaetus multiporus, commonly known as the New Zealand earthworm, is a megascolecid worm endemic to New Zealand.
 It is mainly found in the south of Manawatu but may also be found along the east coast of the South Island.
 A bioluminescent worm, Octochaetus multiporus secretes a luminescent fluid from its mouth when disturbed or punctured.

 Taxonomy

-The New Zealand earthworm was first described by Frank Evers Beddard in 1885.
+The New Zealand earthworm was first described by Frank Evers Beddard in 1885 and originally named Acanthodrilus multiporus.
 It is the type-species and type-genus of Octochaetidae, a family of earthworms mainly confined to the Australasian region, with the long anticipated "missing-link" between octochaetids in New Zealand and India found recently with Octochaetus ambrosensis (Blakemore, 1997) and its allied taxa in Australia.

 Description

 Octochaetus multiporus is pale pink in colour, with a translucent body wall and a purple streak that runs along the top midline of the body.
 The clitellum (a glandular section on the wall of the body, which holds eggs) and length are also unique to the worm and help with identification as it can grow up to 300 mm and can get a diameter of 10 mm.
 The New Zealand Earthworm has clitella on 14-19th segments, which can extend and overlap onto the 13 and 20th segments (Lee 1959).
 The New Zealand Earthworm has strong muscles in the anterior and posterior for burrowing but a weak body.
 The majority of the earthworm's muscles are present in the anterior and the posterior of the body (head and anus) as this allows for optimum burrowing ability.
 This helps with the worms capacity to improve soil structure in pastures and native woodland.